 Here’s what you get access to in the Freeman version:

-It’s also quite limited in what it includes from an overall sense, as most of the neat features, novel writing tools and similar advanced tools.
+It’s also quite limited in what it includes from an overall sense, as most of the neat features, novel writing tools and similar advanced tools are for higher subscription tiers.
+Still though, the free version includes a lot and it’s like a playground for the higher tiers.

 Master